 - There are many different kinds of birth control pills (BCPs).

-- Many types of birth control pills contain two hormones: estrogen and progestin (which is similar to progesterone).
+- Most types of birth control pills contain two hormones: estrogen and progestin (which is similar to progesterone).
 These are called combined birth control pills.

 - BCPs are also called “oral contraceptive pills” (OCPs), “hormone pills,” or “the Pill.”

 Are there different kinds of birth control pills?